 The best thing about this quick and spicy arrabbiata sauce recipe is the simple ingredients used to create it.
 I will admit that arrabbiata sauce, along with classic marinara sauce, are two of my favorite pasta dishes.

 My classic arrabbiata sauce (Sugo all’ arrabbiata in Italian), is made with sweet San Marzano tomatoes, fresh garlic, fresh herbs, and flakes from red peppers.
 The literal translation from Italian is “angry sauce,” and that name comes from the heat in the sauce from the red pepper flakes.

-I like heat but in moderation.
+I like heat — but in moderation.
 So my sauce is moderately disturbed rather than angry…lol.

-Ingredients to make Arrabbiata Sauce with Penne
+Ingredients to make Penne Arrabbiata

 Let’s start by gathering the ingredients we need to make my Arrabiata Sauce with Penne.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

 Make sure to get San Marzano Tomatoes if at all possible, and as a note, San Marzano Tomatoes will never come crushed, only as whole tomatoes in juice.
 If they’re crushed they’re not San Marzano!